 Last book read: The Stieg Larsson series: The Girl With The Dragon Tattoo, The Girl Who Played with Fire, and The Girl Who Kicked the Hornet’s Nest

 Twitter handle: None

-You were inducted into the Radio Hall of Fame this year.
-Now that you've also transitioned into television, is radio still your favorite medium?
+You were inducted into the Radio Hall of Fame.
+Now that you’ve also transitioned into television, is radio still your favorite medium?

 Absolutely.
 No question about it.
 Radio provides instant gratification.
 We could go on air and say that a family is in need and immediately get people responding and being of assistance to them.
 Radio gives you the ability to reach out and assist immediately.